skobix88/skobix88.github.io/_tabs/about.md

-I'm Tobi, a tech enthusiast out of the famous Black-Forest in Germany.
+I'm Tobi, a tech-enthusiast out of the famous Black-Forest in Germany.

 Here are just a few of the numerous topics I hope to explore and talk about: